Thelma-dot/Electrical-3/NETLIFY_DEPLOYMENT.md

 - Ensure `index.html` is in the root

 ### API Connection Issues
-- Verify backend is running on Vercel
+- Verify backend is running on Render
 - Check CORS configuration
 - Test API endpoints directly